ventolab/CellphoneDB/Docs/RESULTS-DOCUMENTATION.md

 ## DEGs file

-This is a .txt with two columns: the first column should be the cell type name and the second column the associated significant gene id.
+This file is only used by is METHOD 3 `degs_analysis`.
+It is a .txt with two columns: the first column should be the cell type name and the second column the associated significant gene id.
 The remaining columns are ignored.
 See example [here](https://github.com/ventolab/CellphoneDB/blob/master/in/endometrium_atlas_example/endometrium_example_DEGs.tsv).

 Note that CellphoneDB does not perform any filter and all the genes in the file will be considered significant.
 Please, ensure you filter the genes using your preferred cut-offs.

+Note that the cell type/cluster name should match those in your `meta.txt`).